 Kintsugi reminds me sharp edges aren’t meant to be discarded or denied.
 They’re meant to sink in to my soul.
 Fuse into my being.
 Transform me.
 Galvanize what’s crumbling.
 Strengthen the cracks and fissures.
 Fortify me.

 Things are different now that Roger’s gone.
 My sister lost her beloved, and their kids an amazing father.
 I lost a brother-friend who endlessly encouraged me, and my girls a playful, loving Uncle.
 Everyone who knew Roger lost.
 He was a bright sunbeam of a man.

-Yet here we sit on a lovely summer evening, six of us gathered on this black iron bench, sharing our love of Roger.
+Yet here we sit on a peaceful summer evening, six of us gathered on this iron bench, gently sharing our love for Roger.
 Finding beauty in everything, even the stuff that hurts.
 And like a prized piece of Japanese porcelain, we stitch together the fractured pieces, knowing that once mended, we become something far more beautiful for having been broken.